crosshare-org/crosshare/README.md

 While the dev server is running make any changes you need, either through the user interface itself or through the emulator admin.
 Then run:

-> $ podman exec --latest firebase emulators:export --force --project demo-crosshare emulator-data
+> $ podman exec crosshare-dev firebase emulators:export --force --project demo-crosshare emulator-data

 If you feel your change to the demo data will be generally useful please feel free to include it in your PR with a description of what has been added.

-### Stopping the dev server
+### Stopping the dev containers

-> $ podman-compose down dev
+> $ docker-compose --profile dev down

 ### Developing against your own firebase project